-For instance, I am writing an article every day during November as part of #NaNoWriMo (read my take on National Novel Writing Month on Medium).
-I need 30 days of content.
+For instance, if I am writing an article every day, I need 30 days of content.

-I started by writing down the key topics I will be writing about and how I can help my audience.
+I start my plan by writing down the key topics I will be writing about and how I can help my audience.

-Then I listed each date in my notebook and put anything I know I will be able to write about next to each one.
-For example, I’m going to three conferences and speaking at one of them, so I know I will have material from those experiences.
+Then I list each date in my notebook and put anything I know I will be able to write about next to each one.
+For example, if I’m going to a conference or speaking at one, I know I will have material from those experiences.

 Then I can see where the gaps are.

 I read down the list of key topics and put ideas in.
-Then I went through my notebooks and notes I had written on my phone with ideas for articles that I hadn’t written up and thought about how I can make use of them.
+Then I go through my notebooks and notes I have written on my phone with ideas for articles that I haven’t written up and think about how I can make use of them.